YOU ARE EXPLORING

-Bloomington is an affordable city with urban amenities, including theatre productions, live music, art exhibits and a wide-range of culinary options, while still being located in the hilly, forested landscape of south-central Indiana.
-Students in Bloomington enjoy a traditional collegiate learning environment on a beautiful historic campus.
+Bloomington is a small-town city with urban amenities, including theatre productions, live music, art exhibits, Big Ten sports and a wide-range of culinary options, while still being located in the hilly, forested landscape of south-central Indiana.
+Students in Bloomington enjoy a traditional collegiate learning environment on a beautiful historical campus.

 History and Culture